 Expats who are interested in teaching English in a foreign country may consider Mozambique.
-There are a few privately run schools in Maputo that look for foreign teachers.
-However, these opportunities tend to be few and far between and will usually require a university degree and TEFL certification.
+There are a few privately run schools in Maputo that look for foreign teachers, though these opportunities tend to be few and far between and will usually require a university degree and TEFL certification.
 Most schools will supply a letter of intent to employ which makes it possible to secure a visa.
 Expats should be aware that salaries will be significantly lower than what expats teaching in Asia or the UAE might receive.
 For English and Portuguese speakers, translation work is also an option.

 The largest sectors in the country include agriculture, tourism and transportation.
 With the country's arable land, natural beauty and historical heritage, it's easy to understand why these sectors thrive.
 More than 70 percent of the population is employed in the agricultural sector.
-Forestry is another sector that is increasing in importance.
+Forestry is another industry that is increasing in importance.
 Fishing is both an important source of food and a vital export earner.
-The manufacturing industry produces a quarter of the GDP, which includes production of processed foods, textiles, fertiliser and other products.
+The manufacturing industry produces a quarter of Mozambique's GDP, which includes production of processed foods, textiles, fertiliser and other products.
 Mining operations produce coal, salt, gemstones, marble and minerals.

 Humanitarian organisations also frequently have positions for expats in Mozambique.
 This may not lead to permanent employment but may work on more of a rotational basis.
 Other possible sectors to consider include academia/research and healthcare.

 Job search engines, career websites and social-networking sites may be a good starting point.
 Facebook and LinkedIn often have groups dedicated to expats living and working in Mozambique.
 These sites and forums make it possible to speak to other expats who are already employed in the country.
 Word of mouth is highly regarded in Mozambique.
 Employers will often prefer hiring an expat who has been recommended by someone already working for the company.